ibnuda/fpmortals/manuscript/complete.md

   final case class Value[A](value: A) extends Need[A]
 ~~~~~~~~

-The weakest form of evaluation is `Name`, giving no computational
-guarantees.
-Next is `Need`, guaranteeing *at most once* evaluation,
-whereas `Value` is pre-computed and therefore *exactly once*
-evaluation.

 Bentuk evaluasi paling lemah adalah `Name` yang tidak memberikan
 jaminan komputasi.
 Selanjutnya adalah `Need`, yang menjamin evaluasi
 *paling banyak satu kali*.
 Dan evaluasi `Value` yang merupakan nilai
 hasil dari komputasi yang terjadi sebelum pemanggilan terjadi.
 Evaluasi `Value` menjamin satu kali evaluasi.

-If we wanted to be super-pedantic we could go back to all the
-typeclasses and make their methods take `Name`, `Need` or `Value`
-parameters.
-Instead we can assume that normal parameters can always be
-wrapped in a `Value`, and *by-name* parameters can be wrapped with
-`Name`.

 Bila kita berbengah diri, bisa saja kita munder ke kelas tipe dan membuat
 metoda mereka untuk secara spesifik menerima parameter `Name`, `Need`,